VPN Questions, Honest Answers

 The 5 Eyes (US, UK, Canada, Australia, New Zealand) is an intelligence-sharing alliance.
 There's also 9 Eyes and 14 Eyes with more countries.

 VPNs based in these countries may be compelled to share data with governments.
-That's why privacy-focused VPNs are often based in:
+That's why privacy-focused VPNs choose their jurisdiction carefully:

-• Switzerland (Proton VPN) — strong privacy laws
+• Switzerland (Proton VPN) — strong privacy laws, outside 14 Eyes

-• Panama (NordVPN) — no data retention laws
+• Panama (NordVPN) — no data retention laws, outside surveillance alliances

 That said, jurisdiction matters less if the VPN truly keeps no logs.
-You can't hand over data you don't have.
+You can't hand over data you don't have — which is exactly what Mullvad proved when Swedish police came knocking.

 Is it legal to use a VPN?